Boole215/Io/README.md

 # Lagann
-A browser for gemini written in python
+A browser for the Gemini protocol written in Python, using Textual for the TUI.

+Disclaimer: Currently only supporting Linux